 Avoiding all the tropes of those popular how-to books, what Cain has managed to produce is something much more indispensable.
 As with Berger or Woolf before, A Horse at Night illustrates with painstaking accuracy how it is possible to live within art, as if it might play a role in everything we do or say or love, as if the self might be made up of more than the distinctly visible.
 More than learning the machinery of plot, what any young writer needs to know is that such a life—with its imperfections and impossible queries—is possible.
 “Once again,” Cain writes near the end of the book, “it’s freedom I want when it comes to writing, and in life, even within responsibility.
 Being unrestrained.
 Yet I know it will be different; it always is.”

 A Horse at Night: On Writing

 Dorothy, a publishing project

 Published October 11, 2022

 Connor Harrison is a British writer living in Montreal.
-His work has appeared at Lit Hub, Evergreen Review, Literary Review, and Poetry Wales, among others.
-He has work forthcoming at the LA Review of Books.
+His work has appeared at Lit Hub, Evergreen Review, LA Review of Books, and Poetry Wales, among others.
+He has work forthcoming at Action, Spectacle.